Own-Data-Privateer/hoardy-web/tool/README.md

 - link conversions:
   - `--relative`
-  : when remapping URLs to local files, produce links and references with relative URLs (relative to the `--output` files under `OUTPUT_DESTINATION`); default
+  : when remapping URLs to local files, produce links and references with relative URLs (relative to the `--output` files under `OUTPUT_DESTINATION`); default when `--copy` or `--hardlink`
   - `--absolute`
-  : when remapping URLs to local files, produce links and references with absolute URLs
+  : when remapping URLs to local files, produce links and references with absolute URLs; default when `--symlink`

 - what gets exported:
   - `--oldest`